Ereshkigall666/IMG2TXT/README.md

 - tqdm==4.64.1
 - virtualenv==20.23.0

-You can install them all at once (provided you already have a compatible python version installed!) by copy-pasting the following command in a terminal (assuming you cloned the repo to ~/IMG2TXT):
+You can install the latter all at once (provided you already have a compatible python version installed!) by copy-pasting the following command in a terminal (assuming you cloned the repo to ~/IMG2TXT):

 ```bash
 cd IMG2TXT